Find Affordable College Courses

 Spokane, WA

 Our 2023 rankings named Gonzaga University the best school in Washington for journalism students.
-Located in the midsize city of Spokane, Gonzaga is a private not-for-profit school with a medium-sized student population.
+Located in the midsize city of Spokane, Gonzaga is a private not-for-profit college with a moderately-sized student population.

 While working on their degree, journalism majors at Gonzaga accumulate an average of around $27,000 in student debt.